narjoDev/advent-of-code-2023/day05/problem.md

 fetch_mapping(from, number, main_map)
   `from` is main hash key
-  value is a hash, `mapping` key returns hash fetch from that hatch, if key doesn't exist return number
+  value is a hash, `mapping` key returns hash iterate through hash (keys = ranges)
+    if number in range, increment number by offset (value) & return if no key matched, offset is 0, return number

 trace_route(seed_number, main_map)
   traveling_number = seed_number